ni/nilrt-snac-guide/source/appendix_1.rst

 **System Integrators** are engineering organizations who design hardware and software solutions using NI LinuxRT devices.
-Integrating organizatons may be the solutions end-user or an upstream vendor in their own right.
+Integrating organizations may be the solutions end-user or an upstream vendor in their own right.

 **System Maintainers** are individuals who are responsible for